pjazdzyk/unitility/README.md

 | square             | ²   | 2       | m², m2             |
 | cubic              | ³   | 3       | m³, m3             |
 | negative exponents | ⁻¹  | -1      | m⁻¹, m-1           |

+IMPORTANT!
+In case quantity includes both milli and Mega, parser works in CASE SENSITIVE mode.
+And in such case for mega you have to provide "MV" for mega volts, and "mV" for milli volts.

 Please note that this method of creating quantities is designed to be used for deserializers. <Br>
 **In your code, you should create units in a programmatic way, not parsing from strings.**